Vintage 8x50s from Carl Zeiss Jena and Oberkochen

 The trouble with the classic Zeiss West porros is that they have ALL fogged up - their prisms are covered with yellowish deposits which destroy image contrast.
 Without a complete service (cleaning and recollimation), these glasses cannot be reasonably compared to modern ones.
 As a prospective buyer you have to be totally aware of that!
 Also, that the few companies doing competent service are booked out for years.
 Of course 99% of sellers on ebay will claim their glass is clean.
 It is NOT - unless it recently had a service.

-Well, ergonomically these binoculars are difficult, the focuser is really hard to reach and one is supposed to use the small finger for focusing.
+Ergonomically these binoculars are difficult, the focuser is really hard to reach and one is supposed to use the small finger for focusing.

 But although contrast is low due to fogging and old coating technology, and the image way to yellow and visibly darker than in their newer Zeiss Jena counterparts (see below) - it is easy to understand why these are legendary binoculars.
 The view is relaxed and extremely threedimensional.

 Same applies to the Zeiss West 10x50, although I find the edge falloff to be much worse than in the 8x50.
+Zeiss claimed the 10x50 to be the "Jahrhundertglas" (glass of the century).

 Carl Zeiss Jena 8x50 Nobilem Super vs. CZJ 8x50 Octarem